bnnm/wwiser-utils/doc/NAMES.md

 - keep tweaking `formats.txt` and adding/removing words in `wwnames.txt` trying to guess more names
 - every now and then update original list, then `wwiser.pyz *.bnk -sl -sm` to see how numbers keep decreasing
 - make a `ww.txt` file with extra posible names (together with `wwnames*`), run again
-  - you could add it to `wwnames.txt` directly too, but this coexists and it's a bit easier
+  - you could add it to `wwnames.txt` directly too, but this coexists and it's a bit easier to tweak
-  - this is best used with many `formats.txt` variations
+  - best used with many `formats.txt` variations (include format `%s` for no-affix default)
-  - prone to false positives, try disabling "fuzzy matching" with `-zd` or writting `#@nofuzzy` in the file
   - examples of useful texts to try:
     - output of `strings2` (often game has stems in files that aren't used as base wwnames)
-    - `english.txt` (extra useful words every now and then): https://github.com/dwyl/english-words/
+    - `english.txt` (useful words every now and then but many false positives): https://github.com/dwyl/english-words/
-    - text faqs/guides of the game (possible game-related words)
+    - parts from faqs/guides of the game (common game-related words)
     - `wwnames.txt` from other games: https://github.com/bnnm/wwiser-utils/tree/master/wwnames
-      - Windows batch: `copy *.txt .allnames.txt` to try many at once
+      - Windows batch: `copy *.txt .allnames.txt` to try several at once
 - try flags to fine-tune (see below)
-- trim word list a bit and try *combinations* (see below)
+- trim word list a bit and try *combinations*: `words.py -c 2` (see below)
   - preferably limit FNV numbers to certain banks, as this makes tons of false positives
 - trim word list a bit and try *permutations* with another list (see below)
   - for example wwnames + `strings2` results or `english.txt`
 - repeat again and again as you get more valid words (new words = new combos = new chances)
+- adding a `#@classify-bank` line to `wwnames.txt` and re-generating the list alters output a bit, and usually makes checking false positives easier
+- using *pypy* (python optimization) to run this tools makes it noticeably faster, specially when using combinations
 - give up at some point, copy names to the original *wwnames.txt*, re-create with `wwiser.pyz *.bnk -sl` and move on

 Get *pypy* (https://www.pypy.org/) and use it to run *words.py* for a nice speed up.